strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 >
 ```

-On the Azure Functions application, the messages will be logged as following.
+On the Azure Functions application, the messages will be logged like this:

 ```shell
 [09/05/2020 14:02:17] Executing 'Functions.EventHubTriggerJava1' (Reason='', Id=6c54f1df-6a3d-4acc-a89a-4078b2049ddc)